internet in paradise

-Fish arent as frightful as land creatures, its crazy how close you can get without them making any effort to avoid you.
+Fish aren't as frightful as land creatures, its crazy how close you can get without them making any effort to avoid you.
 Walking into a forest, you're lucky if you can spot anything at all, but in the water very few hide, most will swim close or near you.

 We took Iggy out to the outer reef once in a while.
 There wasn't much on the sea floor, just small blocks of coral, and a lot of darkly-tinted sea cucumbers.
-An infinity of leathery sea pickles, a horrid mine field of sunken turds - not very appealing.
-When you think of the south pacific, this isn't the image that comes to mind.
+An infinity of leathery sea pickles, a horrid mine field of sunken turds—not very appealing.
+When you think of the South Pacific, this isn't the image that comes to mind.

 Going ashore didn't offer much in terms of sight-seeing, aside from the resort, there was not much else around.
 A 30 min walk away, was a tiny shop that sold canned goods, mostly canned fish and corned beef.
-They had some dry snacks, a limited set of toiletries and no fresh foods, aside from some sad, sad onions.
+They had some dry snacks, a limited set of toiletries and no fresh foods, aside from some onions.
 Some days they said they had potatoes and greens, but we never saw any on the shelves.
 The road-side to the shop was full of coconut trees, the shells lining the road.

 The small shops never had much, that is, unless we walked in with the goal of buying an endless supply of corned beef.
 If we wanted to get more fresh foods, we'd have to take the boat back up to Fare in the north of the island.
 We took Pino back there once, only to re-supply, and hurried right back down to Baie d'Avea.
-It's so much nicer there, there's always room to anchor and it's calm - so, so, calm.
+It's so much nicer there, there's always room to anchor and it's calm, so, so, calm.

-You have the weigh the good against the bad, insects in food sucks, because I like food and prefer it bug-free, but being able to swim with angel fish, trumpet fish and octopus is very, very good.
+In such situations, we've got to weigh the good against the bad, insects in food sucks, because I like food and prefer it bug-free, but being able to swim with angel fish, trumpet fish and octopus is very, very good.

 This is where we spent our last month in French polynesia, admiring with child-like fascination every living thing around us, every bird and fish, etched into our minds.

-Yes, yes – even the disgusting sea cucumbers.
+Yes, yes, even the disgusting sea cucumbers.